Page updated:

 This page develops the mathematical tools needed to specify directions and angles in three-dimensional space.
 These mathematical concepts are fundamental to the specification of how much light there is and what direction it is traveling.

-An alternative description of is given by the polar coordinates and , defined as shown in Fig. 1.
-The nadir angle is measured from the nadir direction , and the azimuthal angle is measured positive counterclockwise from , when looking toward the origin along (i.e. when looking in the direction).
-The connection between and is obtained by inspection of Fig. 1:
+An alternative description of is given by the angles and , defined as shown in Fig. 1.
+The polar angle is measured from the direction of , and the azimuthal angle is measured positive counterclockwise from , when looking toward the origin along (i.e. when looking in the direction).
+For downward directions (the red arrow in the figure), ; for upward directions (the green arrow in Panel (b)), .
+The connection between and is obtained by inspection of Panel (a) of Fig. 1:

 where and lie in the ranges and .
 The inverse transformation is